lorin/devstack-vm/README.md

 ## Boot the virtual machine and install DevStack

-Grab this repo, set the permissions on the vagrant ssh key, and do a `vagrant up`, like so:
+Grab this repo and do a `vagrant up`, like so:

     git clone https://github.com/lorin/devstack-vm
     cd devstack-vm